syncfusion-content/javascript-docs/js/Grid/Getting-Started/Angularjs.md

 ![](../Getting-started_images/Angularimages/Getting-started_img1.png)
 {:.image }

-In the above code snippet, `ej-grid` denotes the control directive for the Syncfusion’s Grid AngularJS widget and all its properties are prefixed with the letter `e-` (For example, e-datasource).
+In the above code snippet, `ej-grid` denotes the control directive for the Syncfusion's Grid AngularJS widget and all its properties are prefixed with the letter `e-` (For example, e-datasource).

 ## Data Binding